Concrete bus shelters in Canberra: Iconic status

 A range of other reproductions of the bus shelters have also been created in recent years.
 These have included earrings and tattoos.
+They have also been used as costumes in the past.
 When a damaged bus shelter was offered for sale by a concrete recycling company in 2020, they received a large number of offers from people interested in installing it on their property.
 The company eventually decided to retain the bus shelter as a "smoko hut" and souvenir.
+Canberra radio host Nigel Johnson also notably got a tattoo of a bus shelter in 2023.
+In December 2023 a property developer lodged a development application for a 15-storey apartment building in central Canberra with balconies modelled on the concrete bus shelters.

-In 2021 the Australian Institute of Architects awarded the bus shelter design the Sir Roy Grounds Award for Enduring Architecture.
-In issuing the award, the Institute described the shelters as "a remarkable design for a functional pre-cast concrete shelter, with a radical cylindrical form and fibreglass windows, suggesting space-age technology" and stated that the "architectural integrity and enduring quality of the design is evident through its simplicity, functionality, and materiality".
+In 2021 the ACT Chapter of the Australian Institute of Architects awarded the bus shelter design the Sir Roy Grounds Award for Enduring Architecture.
+In issuing the award, the Institute described the shelters as 'a remarkable design for a functional pre-cast concrete shelter, with a radical cylindrical form and fibreglass windows, suggesting space-age technology' and stated that the 'architectural integrity and enduring quality of the design is evident through its simplicity, functionality, and materiality'.

 Despite their iconic status, none of the concrete bus shelters have been heritage listed.
 Dr Hanna Jaireth, a member of the ACT Heritage Council, noted in 2016 that the shelters would qualify for heritage listing in the future if "they were to become rare and endangered".